mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 # Advanced: we specify
 # - host 0.0.0.0: listen on any network interface
-# - port: system specified in PORT, and if not define, port 5000 used
+# - port: system specified in PORT, and if not defined, port 5000 used
 # In Unix ${VARIABLE:-default} is used to assigna ddefault value
 # if VARIABLE is not set
 web: uvicorn main:app --host=0.0.0.0 --port=${PORT:-5000}